 Don’t neglect the kidneys

 We usually focus on the heart and forget about the kidneys.
-Prof. Dr. Christoph Wanner, Head of Nephrology at Würzburg University Hospital and President of the European Renal Association (ERA), explains how important and easy it is to recognise the first signs of kidney damage.
+Prof. Dr. Christoph Wanner, Head of Nephrology at Würzburg University Hospital and President of ERA-EDTA, explains how important and easy it is to recognise the first signs of kidney damage.
 He also gives hope as new therapy options can stop the progression of the disease.

 Prof. Wanner, how do you explain the predicted high increase in kidney disease?